 The best possible way to play Blackjack for the player is to abide by Basic Strategy (the mathematically derived optimum strategy for every possible combination of Player and Dealer hands).
 Given the large selection of available rules and number of decks Basic Strategy varies from game to game.
-Here’s a tool to assist you with the generation of a Basic Strategy chart.

 Probably the simplest casino table game, when playing Casino War the player places a bet and a card is then dealt to the player and the dealer.
 The highest rank wins (Aces are considered high).
 If the ranks are equal the player is offered the option to either Surrender forfeiting half of their bet or Go To War, in which case the player has to place an additional wager equal to their initial wager and two further cards are dealt to decide the round.

 Optimum strategy couldn’t be any more straight forward – always Go To War if given the option.

 Far more popular offline than online, Craps is a dice game known for its lively table atmosphere.
 The atmosphere dimension of the game has not translated well to the online variant and many software providers today fail to offer their own version of Craps.

 An extensive layout allows the player to place wagers on a large variety of roll results that can both be decided by a single roll or require multiple rolls to conclude.